MHIN 1: Community engagement systems for people from ethnic minority communities to improve access to mental healthcare

 Funding information

-This project is funded by the NIHR Mental Health Implementation Network as part of the NIHR Applied Research Collaboration South London.
+This project was funded by the NIHR Mental Health Implementation Network as part of the NIHR Applied Research Collaboration South London.

 More information